Program type:

 • Advance data collection, analysis and interpretation

-Music Composition Ph.D.
-Highlights
+Music Ph.D. with a concentration in Composition Highlights

 The weekly Music Now forum encourages the exchange of ideas and information about the creation, performance and understanding of recent music.